Aimireal/ReactRecipeApp/README.md

 - Clean, simple interface and software design

 ## To Run:
-Link in the about or go to aimireal.github.io/reactrecipeapp
+Link in the about or go to [here](https://aimireal.github.io/ReactRecipeApp/)

 ## To-Do (Low priority improvements):
 - Flesh out the quick view for ingredients to show better measures
 - Design elements such as a website theme, and new logos
+- Small bug where icons are not displaying in react page build on initialisation
+  - Files present, unsure why it is not working